Emanuelzinpls/script-certo/README.md

     local shortest = math.huge

     for _, npc in pairs(workspace:GetDescendants()) do
-        if npc:IsA("Model") and npc:FindFirstChild("Head") and npc:FindFirstChild("Humanoid") and npc.Humanoid.Health > 0 and not game.Players:GetPlayerFromCharacter(npc) then
+        if npc:IsA("Model") and npc:FindFirstChild("Head") and npc:FindFirstChild("Humanoid") and not game.Players:GetPlayerFromCharacter(npc) then
             local headPos = npc.Head.Position
             local screenPos, onScreen = camera:WorldToViewportPoint(headPos)
             if onScreen then